People need closure, a chance to face their demons, and to heal.

 Drug and alcohol facilities should promote full and abundant healing and well-being for their clients, using the latest research and evidenced-based methods.

-It is vital to look for a treatment center that handles both PTSD and substance use disorder.
+It is vital to look for a treatment center that handles both PTSD and substance abuse.
 People need to know whether the facility offers treatment for co-occurring disorders, specifically PTSD and drug addiction.
 People should ask if the drug and alcohol rehab center they are considering offers trauma treatment.

 Knowing what to look for in a rehabilitation facility can make the search for the right PTSD and addiction treatment on point.
 Because there are a variety of stages in the recovery process, ensuring that each of them are readily available helps ease the fear and stress often associated with entering into treatment.

 Continuum Recovery Center has built a reputation upon being an evidenced-based addiction treatment facility.
-By addressing both the physical characteristics of the disease as well as emotional imbalances and how they impact behavioral health, past trauma can be identified and worked through by helping clients shift personal perspective and the way they view the world around them.
+By addressing both the physical characteristics of the disease as well as emotional imbalances and how they impact behavioral health, past trauma can be identified and worked through.
+We help clients shift personal perspective and the way they view the world around them.

 Through a suite of clinical and holistic therapies, the negative power of the past gives way to a better ability to live in the moment, through positive support.